guigolab/FA-nf/README.md

 Retrieval of GO terms from BLAST results can be performed either from [BLAST2GO](https://www.blast2go.com/) results or from other methods as far as a BLAST2GO-compatible output format is provided.

-Moreover, we are also providing a web API for retrieving protein-GO mapping from [UniProt GOA](https://www.ebi.ac.uk/GOA) and other resources.
+In any case, we are also providing a web API for retrieving protein-GO mapping from [UniProt GOA](https://www.ebi.ac.uk/GOA) and other resources.
 More details for [for setting an own instance here](https://github.com/toniher/gogoAPI).

 When using the second option, you can tune it with the parameters below: